 With this light of faith beaming upon me, Oh death, where is thy sting?
 Oh grave, where is thy victory?
 My hope, Comp.
 Adoniram, rests in the higher Lodge to which I am advancing.
-I may not live to see the Temple completed; the M. W. may be lost, but if I die ( pointing down as before) it will be buried there.
+I may not live to see the Temple completed, but if I die ( pointing down), it will be buried there.